thoughtspot/dev-workshop/workshop.md

 Lifecycle events fall into two categories:

-1. EmbedEvents
+##### EmbedEvents

-   1. EmbedEvents occur when the state of a component changes or is interacted with.
+EmbedEvents occur when the state of a component changes or is interacted with.
 This may be something like the component is rendered, new data is loaded, or a user clicks on a visualization

-2. HostEvents
+##### HostEvents

-   1. HostEvents are hooks to allow the developer to programmatically change or update an embedded component.
+HostEvents are hooks to allow the developer to programmatically change or update an embedded component.
 For example, you may want to change the search term used, or enable/disable features

 ## Add an Embed Event
 Duration: 0:05:00

 Currently our list of answers shows us everything available to the user as of the time it was loaded.
-But what happens when a user wants to save one of their existing searches?
+But what happens when a user wants to save one of their new searches?

 Give it a shot:
+  1. Click "New Search"

-1. Type **Revenue Product Category** into the search
+  2. Type **Revenue Product Category** into the search
-2. Click the three dots icon and select `Save`
+  3. Click the three dots icon and select `Save`
-3. Give it a good name and finish saving.
+  4. Give it a good name and finish saving.

 Notice that the list has not updated.
 If you refresh the page, you will see that the changes are finally picked up.
-This is because of the way that state works in React, our search bar had no idea that the user clicked save.
-We can smoothen this workflow by listening for the **Save** EmbedEvent.
+This is because of the way that state works in React.
+To make this work as we expect, we can listen for the **Save** event to occur inside of the embed, using `EmbedEvent.Save`

-First import the EmbedEvent enum from the ThoughtSpot SDK:
+1. First import the EmbedEvent enum from the ThoughtSpot SDK:

 ```react
 import { EmbedEvent } from "@thoughtspot/visual-embed-sdk";
 ```

-Add a new function called onSearchLoad.
+2. Add a new function called `onSearchLoad`.
 Because we are using React, we need to use the embedRef to add listeners and trigger events.
-In this case we are listening for the `EmbedEvent.Save`, which will fire when the user finishes saving the searcg.
+In this case we are listening for the `EmbedEvent.Save`, which will fire when the user finishes saving the search.
 To make this even more convenient for us, ThoughtSpot includes the newly saved `answerId` in the event data, which we can use to update the `selectedAnswerId`.

 ```react
 function onSearchLoad(){